 The Law of Reflection (practical exercise) (pdf)

-The series covers your whole course, including colour, reflection, refraction, lenses, human perception and vision, and electromagnetic waves.
+The series covers your whole Light course, which includes the concepts of colour, reflection, refraction, lenses, human perception and vision, and electromagnetic waves.

 Shedding Light on Reflection: mirrors, mirror images, seeing in 3D, periscopes, illusions, magic, and a whole lot more…